danielaocampo2/carserviceclient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+## Components

+ <b>car-edit: <b> This component allows you to edit the car data or create a new car.

+    In the owner field, just add the ID of the owner who is registered.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.